Gielom/learning-git/README.md

 # learning-git

-This repo way used to Learn how to use git
+#This repo way used to Learn how to use git image is an example